maritimeconnectivity/g1128-msr-service-specification/service-specification.md

     output from the input payload.
 -->

-Upon receiving a request to delete an existing Doc record, the service will validate the respective entry indeed exists in its database.
+Upon receiving a request to delete an existing Doc record, the MSR will validate the respective entry indeed exists in its database.
 If an error occurs while deleting the identified Doc object, the service will make that clear in the response generated.